 HELOC stands for Home Equity Line of Credit.
 HELOCs are a form of home equity loan.
 Since I have never discussed home equity loans before on this site, I figure we can knock out two birds with one stone.
 So sit back, relax, kick your shoes off, and get ready for a short lesson on real estate loans.

 First off, you need to own a home and have equity to qualify for any home equity loan, as the name implies.
 Home equity is the ownership you have built up in your home.
 To calculate your equity, subtract your outstanding loan principal from the present value of your home.
 If your home is appraised to be worth $250,000 and you have $100,000 left on a mortgage, you have equity of $150,000.
 Equity changes based on those two inputs.
 If the value of your property goes up or down, as constantly happens due to market conditions, your equity will change.
-If you pay down your mortgage loan, you will also impact your equity.
+If you pay down your mortgage loan, you will increase your equity.

 If my opinion, HELOCs are a good idea for established homeowners for emergency use.
 If you are new in real estate, this is just another complicated loan that lets you spend money you will eventually have to pay back.
 If you have a lot of equity and want to be ready for when the water heater breaks, you need to replace the furnace, or a plumbing emergency comes up, a HELOC might be right for you.
 Just remember, it can take weeks to setup this type of loan.
 If you want it in an emergency, waiting for the pipe to break will be too late.